onejs/one/next.md

     - assets
     - symbolicator

+  - web
-- get type generation working for routes
+    - faster route matching for prod
+      - see npm radix3 or rou3

 pokai: